 Periodic Roth conversions could lower your tax bill

 If you or your spouse rocked the cradle so to speak, the potential benefits could be even more significant for you.
 A surviving spouse will eventually have to file as a single taxpayer where the tax brackets are reduced, more easily subjecting them to higher tax rates.
 It may make sense to do Roth conversions over time where you take funds from your traditional, pre-tax IRA, realize the amount you convert as income, pay the tax (ideally with non-retirement funds) and contribute those funds to a Roth IRA.
 Presumably with both spouses alive filing as joint filers and realizing some of your pre-tax retirement funds as income each year, your ultimate tax liabilities could be lower over time using this strategy.
 The idea would be to realize income each year from completing Roth conversions to a point that does not adversely affect your current tax situation.
 It’s best to coordinate this kind of strategy with your tax professional.

 No required minimum distributions

-Roth IRA funds are not subject to minimum required distributions as standard with most traditional retirement plans starting at age 70 ½.
+Roth IRA funds are not subject to minimum required distributions as standard with most traditional retirement accounts starting at age 72.

 Your heirs receive Roth IRA funds tax-free